 Best For: Small Leather Goods

-The Hermès in Royal Exchange originally was for to serve the bankers of the city, it is stocked with mainly small leather goods such as card holders, ties and menswear pieces.
-It is a very small store with a lot of history.
-If you are looking for bags this is not the store for you, but it is worth a look if you are passing by.
+The Hermès in Royal Exchange was originally intended to serve the bankers of the city.
+It is mainly stocked with small leather goods such as card holders, ties, and menswear pieces.
+Despite being a very small store, it holds a lot of history.
+If you are looking for bags, this is not the store for you.
+However, it is worth a visit if you happen to be passing by.
 The stock they receive is very limited.